krizsan/mule-docker/README.md

 Mule ESB on Alpine Linux has not, to my knowledge, received extensive testing.

 ## Mule ESB 4
-Due to differences in Mule ESB 4, the Docker image containing this version is built using Debian.
-In addition does not have Jolokia installed.
+The Docker image containing version 4 of Mule ESB will not have Jolokia installed.